carnivuth/carnivuth_blog/content/blog/GIT_HOOKS.md

 ---
 date: 2024-10-25
-title: git hooks
+title: automate systems with git hooks
 aliases: []
 tags: []
+draft: true
 ---

-# GIT HOOKS

 Git hooks are a special git feature that allow for script execution when some particular event is fired.